Mr-Coxall/Class-Server-Setup/Coder.md

 - do not forget to install docker and then add "coder" user to docker group
   - https://docs.docker.com/engine/install/linux-postinstall/

-## Once Running
+## Once Installed

 To run a Coder server:

-  $ sudo systemctl enable --now coder
+  - sudo systemctl enable --now coder
-  $ journalctl -u coder.service -b
+  - journalctl -u coder.service -b

 ## Configure